-When I heard Mike Forde, former Director of Operations, Chelsea FC, speak at a CQI conference a few years ago I was particularly interested to hear his talk “Tackling Efficiency – Scouting for Success”.
+When I heard Mike Forde, former Director of Operations, at Chelsea FC, speak at a CQI conference a few years ago, I was particularly interested to hear his talk “Tackling Efficiency – Scouting for Success”.

 In the course of his presentation, he referred to a study which explored the effects of success on athletes who reached the top of their sport.
 The study talks about how the initial journey to win a world or Olympic medal is relatively similar for all athletes.

 In-depth interviews were conducted with 17 world champion athletes, representing 7 different sports and 4 different countries with international wins spanning a 25-year period.